Preparing for an interview can always be nerve-wracking – what questions will they ask? What questions should I ask? How should I answer?

 Q: “Do you have any questions for us?”

-This is, potentially, the most important part of the interview!
+This is, potentially, the most crucial part of the interview!
 Make sure you have a few questions pre-prepared for the employer as not having any may come across as being disinterested.
 A few examples would be asking about the students you will be teaching: how old are they?
 How big is the class?
 What is their level of ability?
-Asking standard questions like length of contract, working hours, holidays and salary will mean that you have all necessary information to make an informed decision should you be offered the job.
+Asking standard questions covering what the length of the employment contract is, working hours, holidays and salary will mean that you have all the necessary information to make an informed decision should you be offered the job.

-Now you’re armed with the necessary knowledge, there’s nothing stopping you landing your dream job!… Except your lack of TEFL qualifications.
-Well, we have just the remedy – check out our internationally recognized TEFL courses.
+Now you’re armed with the necessary knowledge, nothing is stopping you landing your dream job!… Except for your lack of TEFL qualifications.
+Well, we have just the remedy – check out our internationally recognised TEFL courses.
 Once you book with us, you will have full access to our Jobs Center.